Snow Removal Ordinance

 Snow Removal Help

-The East Lansing Prime Time Seniors' Program has a Snow Removal Help webpage featuring a number of resources for those in the community who need help removing snow and ice from their sidewalks and driveway.
+The East Lansing Prime Time Seniors' Program has a Snow Removal Help webpage featuring resources for those in the community who need help removing snow and ice from their sidewalks and driveway.

 Other Important Considerations